samlaws/movie-app/README.md

   Simple command line interface where to user can chose from the other functions or quit the program

-## recommender.py
+## functions.py

+  The file containing the functions

+  Search: Navigates to the chosen films imdb page and exits the program if there are no films or if the top result is not the film the user wants.

-  Prompts the user for the name of a movie and then navigates to that film's imdb page and gets a list of the recommended movies
+  Recomender: Gets a list of the recommended movies from the searched film

-## details.py

-  Prompts the user for the name of a movie and then navigates to that film's imdb page and gets some basic information from the page
+  Details: Gets some basic information from the page of the searched film